nicobast/locusmental_wp1_tasks/README.md

   3. Tobii Pro SDK as Tobii Research Python module: pip install tobii_research
   4. Verify installation of Psychopy and Numpy using: pip list
   5. additional modules required by the script (e.g., sounddevice or ptb) are missing, install them as well: pip install module_name
+  6. Requires [FFmpeg](https://ffmpeg.org/) to run the between-tasks videos.
+To check if FFmpeg is installed, run: ffmpeg -version; If not installed, download it from: https://ffmpeg.org/download.html.
+Alternatively, the code is adapted to use VLC media player, if ffmpeg is not available.

 ## Submodule iohub
  * Issue: during task execution, an error in one of the module files occured prevented the recording of gaze data.